Hakansv/Send_NMEA_COM/README.md

 # Send_NMEA_COM
-Send NMEA sentences to a serial COM port for testing.
+Sending NMEA sentences to a serial COM port for testing.
 Primarily for OpenCPN and BR24Radar_pi.
 It's a small console program to send NMEA messages to a serial COM port.
 Only tested in Windows and built in VS2013.
 Build it by yourself or download the Windows exe file from the Release tab. https://github.com/Hakansv/Send_NMEA_COM/releases